Alfred P. Thorne

 Alfred Palmerston Thorne (May 4, 1913 – August 12, 2012) was a development economist, international consultant and educator.
 He was a featured university lecturer at a number of international campuses including Oxford University.
 Authoring many articles on the economic development experience of developing countries, his scholarly works were published by Harvard University, Massachusetts Institute of Technology, Oxford Economic Papers, University of Puerto Rico, and University of the West Indies.
 Among other works, Dr. Thorne authored the Size, Structure and Growth of the Economy of Jamaica: A National Economic Accounts Study.
 The monograph traces the flow of national income throughout the country's economic sectors.
 It was very well received and has been collected by and taught at institutions and libraries across the globe.
-Thorne was also a contributor to Development Without Aid by Leopold Kohr.
+Thorne was also a contributor to Development Without Aid by Leopold Kohr in which he wrote an introduction and rebuttal to the book's major premise.

 Alfred P. Thorne received his PhD in Economics and Masters in Business Administration from Columbia University, and received a BComm Honors from the London School of Economics.
 He became a consultant to the Puerto Rico Planning Board and Department of Commerce, the United Nations, USAID, CIDES and several nations.
 He witnessed the regime change against Professor Juan Bosch in the Dominican Republic and was an active member of the Instituto de Estudios del Caribe (IEC), the International Association for Research in Income and Wealth.
 He corresponded with Noam Chomsky and Jan Tinbergen, and Ernst Schumacher asked to meet with him when Schumacher visited Puerto Rico.